Frequently asked questions (FAQs) for Current Postgraduate Research Scholarship Recipients

 Please refer to the Conditions of Award of your primary scholarship to make sure that you are allowed to receive a top-up scholarship, and to check the limit on the value of any top-up scholarship (normally capped at 75% of the primary scholarship).

 Your Supervisor should then complete the Request to set up a Top-up Scholarship form available from the For Staff- Create an Award page and send it to the Scholarships and Financial Support Service.

 I’m transferring my candidature to another university/OR I’m transferring into the University of Sydney.
 Can I take my scholarship with me?

 This depends on the type of scholarship you receive.
 Contact the Scholarships Office.

 I’m upgrading my candidature from a Masters to a PhD.
 Does my scholarship tenure increase?

-The relocation allowance claim should be submitted to the International Office using the Application for reimbursement- international scholarship/sponsorship form, which is listed under ‘other paper forms’ at the International Office Forms for Students page.
-Please direct any relocation claim queries to the International Office.
+The relocation allowance claim should be submitted to the International Office using the Application for reimbursement- international scholarship/sponsorship form, which is listed under ‘other paper forms’ at the International Student Office Forms for Students page.
+Please direct any relocation claim queries to the International Student Office.